Suno Outputs the Wrong Genre — Style Ordering Fix

 Step 4: Eliminate contradictions

-Don’t combine in one style:
+Don’t combine these in one Style:

 • acoustic + electronic